Why happiness should be your business model

 Happy startups means a happier world – something we all believe in.

 Hope you enjoyed this post.
-I’m looking for 100 committed, purpose-driven entrepreneurs for a 4 week mission.
+At The Happy Startup School, we’re looking for 100 committed, purpose-driven entrepreneurs for a 4 week mission.
 If this sounds like you, read on…